 Additionally, a brand should offer dissatisfied parties some type of remuneration.
 Coupons, freebies, discounts.
 Whatever you can muster.
 There are three reasons to go this route.
 First, the compensation probably is deserved.
 Second, the move will help restore your reputation in the public eye – “They’re not so bad, after all.”
 And finally, the show of generosity may encourage repeat business.

-If you have questions or comments about counteracting negative brand reviews, or about any other brand-related topic, feel free to send them our way.
+If you need social media or brand reputation management in Orange County, or about any other brand-related topic, feel free to send them our way.